 If the client’s AOT order is not revoked, the AOT provider must be ready to immediately resume AOT services and adjust treatment plans as necessary in response to the client’s detention and the circumstances that lead to it.

 If the client’s AOT order is revoked and they are ordered to inpatient treatment, the AOT provider is encouraged to work with the inpatient facility to continue to meet with the client, should they wish, and to aid them in discharge planning.
-This may include encouraging qualified parties at the facility to consider filing a new AOT petition for the client as part of their discharge or making plans to treat the client in a non AOT capacity once they’ve discharged, at which time the provider may choose to file a new AOT petition themselves should they believe the client still meets criteria.
+This may include encouraging qualified parties at the facility to consider filing a new AOT petition for the client as part of their discharge or making plans to treat the client in a non AOT capacity once they’ve discharged.

 Service Intensity, Place of Treatment and Program Capacity